intelligent-machine-learning/dlrover/docs/blogs/flash_checkpoint.md

-# DLRover Releases Flash Checkpoint to Recover Large Model Training From Failure in Seconds
+# Flash Checkpoint to Recover Large Model Training From Failure in Seconds

 [中文](./flash_checkpoint_cn.md)